-Some of the things this first stage of your kidneys let through are needed by your body - and it wants them back.
+Some of the things this first stage of your kidneys lets through are needed by your body - and it wants them back.
 Attached to each glomerulus is a long tube - your kidneys have a remarkable 140 miles of tubing.
 As fluid passes along these tubes, water is reabsorbed into your system.
 If you're dehydrated, more will be reabsorbed, so you pass less than the average three to four pints of urine a day.
 Levels of salts (like sodium and potassium) are also balanced out in the kidneys, and sugar is taken back into the blood too.

 As if this weren't enough, your kidneys have even more jobs in their multi-tasking portfolio.
-They regulate your blood pressure; help control production of red blood cells; and activate vitamin D to keep your bones strong.
+They regulate your blood pressure, help control production of red blood cells, and activate vitamin D to keep your bones strong.
 All this is hard work - your kidneys use a quarter of your body's basic energy levels.

-Symptoms of serious kidney problems include feeling tired; headaches; loss of appetite or feeling sick; muscle cramps; passing urine more or less often than usual; or swelling or numbness in hands and feet.
-Symptoms of acute damage to your kidneys include a major reduction in amount of urine, feeling or being sick, feeling 'hung over', feeling thirsty or confusion.
+Symptoms of serious kidney problems include feeling tired; headaches loss of appetite or feeling sick; muscle cramps; passing urine more or less often than usual; or swelling or numbness in hands and feet.
+Symptoms of acute damage to your kidneys include a major reduction in amount of urine, feeling or being sick, feeling 'hungover', feeling thirsty, or confusion.
 Always see a doctor if you have these symptoms.

 However, you often won't know if you have kidney problems in the early stages.
 That's why it's important to get regular blood tests if your GP advises it, to keep an eye on how they're working.